ten-protocol/ten-whitepaper/governance.md

 The key difference between the golden standard of Bitcoin, and typical smart contract governance, is that the end-users no longer have any power to choose which "smart contract fork" they prefer.
 Using the original smart contract and adding some value to it, they are at the mercy of the application governors.

 Since the Obscuro protocol is anchored in Ethereum as a smart contract, it cannot rely on the end-users to hold the ultimate power.
-The next best thing is to be very explicit about all the system's powers and achieve separation of powers.
+The next best thing is to be very explicit about all the system's powers and achieve separation of decision-making (which can be devolved to token-holders and articulated in a governance specification as proposals) from execution (which relies on individuals pushing buttons).

 ## Obscuro powers
 Building on the above, the following powers are exercised within Obscuro.